IVI Summit 2026

 Dr Ciara McCormack

-Dr Ciara McCormack is an Assistant Professor in Sport Science and Health at Maynooth University and a Clinical Exercise Physiologist.
-Her research focuses on the role of exercise and digital health in the primary and secondary prevention of chronic diseases, particularly cardiovascular and respiratory conditions.
-She is passionate about designing, delivering, and evaluating patient-centred, technology-enabled interventions that use physical activity to improve long-term health outcomes and healthcare delivery.
+Dr Ciara McCormack is an Assistant Professor in Exercise Science and Health at Maynooth University and a Clinical Exercise Physiologist.
+Her research focuses on the role of exercise and health in the primary and secondary prevention of chronic disease, particularly cardiovascular and respiratory conditions.
+She is passionate about designing, delivering, and evaluating patient‑centred, technology‑enabled interventions that use physical activity to improve long‑term health outcomes and healthcare delivery.

 Ciara is currently embedded in the Mater Misericordiae University Hospital, where she is leading a national programme to transform pulmonary hypertension (PH) research and rehabilitation services in Ireland.
-She is the lead researcher on an SFI CONNECT collaboration with Johnson & Johnson, delivered through the Innovation Value Institute (IVI), which is focused on digitising pulmonary arterial hypertension (PAH) pathways.
-This project is exploring how digital technologies can be integrated into routine clinical care to enhance patient monitoring, engagement, and access to exercise-based rehabilitation.
+She is the lead researcher on an SFI CONNECT collaboration with Johnson & Johnson, delivered through the Innovation Value Institute (IVI), focused on digitising pulmonary arterial hypertension (PAH) pathways.
+This work explores how digital technologies can be integrated into routine clinical care to enhance patient monitoring, engagement, and access to exercise‑based rehabilitation.

-Her broader research spans hospital, home, and community settings, leveraging both quantitative and qualitative methodologies to examine how lifestyle and physical activity interventions—supported by digital tools—can impact disease progression, symptom management, and healthcare utilisation.
-She is particularly interested in creating scalable, technology-enabled models of exercise delivery for adults aged 40+ and people living with chronic diseases, with an emphasis on addressing health inequalities.
+Her research spans hospital, home, and community settings, using both quantitative and qualitative methodologies to examine how lifestyle and physical activity interventions—supported by digital tools—can influence disease progression, symptom management, and healthcare utilisation.
+She is particularly interested in developing scalable, technology‑enabled models of care for adults aged 40+ and for people living with chronic disease, with a strong emphasis on accessibility, equity, and long‑term behaviour change.

 Beyond her academic and clinical roles, Ciara is committed to public engagement and health advocacy.
-She works closely with the HSE on Ireland’s Physical Activity Guidelines and contributes to national efforts to embed rehabilitation and physical activity pathways into chronic disease management.
-She also represents Ireland on the global Exercise is Medicine Emerging Leadership Programme, supporting the implementation of physical activity as a standard in clinical care.
+She works closely with the HSE on Ireland’s Physical Activity Guidelines and contributes to national efforts to integrate rehabilitation and physical activity into chronic disease management pathways.
+She also represents Ireland on the global Exercise is Medicine Emerging Leadership Programme, supporting the implementation of physical activity as a standard component of clinical care.

-Her work has been recognised through multiple awards from organisations such as the American Thoracic Society, the European Respiratory Society, and DCU Invent.
-Ciara regularly contributes to national health campaigns, appears on RTÉ Radio 1 as an expert on physical activity and health, and provides consultancy to healthcare, community, and corporate groups seeking to implement evidence-based, digitally supported physical activity programmes.
+Her work has been recognised through awards from organisations including the American Thoracic Society, the European Respiratory Society, and DCU Invent.
+Ciara regularly contributes to national health campaigns, appears on RTÉ Radio 1 as an expert on physical activity and health, and provides consultancy to healthcare, community, and corporate organisations seeking to implement evidence‑based, digitally supported lifestyle and physical activity programmes.

 CEO, College of Anaesthesiologists of Ireland